Tok-ra/dvz_wmac/readme.md

 ### 2. initial condtion ###

-The revision is maded based the following differences between the fine and coarse model
+The revision is made based the following differences between the fine and coarse model
 a. the fine scale model is thiner than coarse model

 > fine scale model z = [110,209.99]